-These pages represent my research work on computers, learning, and new media.
-I am currently a faculty member in the Department of Educational Technology at Saarland University.
+These pages represent my research work on computers, learning and new media.
+I am currently starting my own company.
+From 2010 to 2014, I was a faculty member in the Department of Educational Technology at Saarland University.
 From 2007 to 2010, I was a research fellow at the Open University, working on the ShareIT project.
 Before that, I completed a PhD in Computer Science at Georgia Tech.

 Media Theory Reading ListMy research has primarily been at the intersection of learning and new media.
 While I gained a solid foundation in learning from my doctoral studies in Learning Sciences and Technology, I had to largely discover the media theory literature for myself.
 In order to make that discovery process easier for others, I'm posting a recommended reading list here.

 A Good StartTurkle, S. (1995).
 Life on the screen: Identity in the age of the Internet.
 New York, NY: Simon and Schuster.

 Turkle examines how Internet technologies, such as MUDs, change how people think about and communicate identity.
 She concludes that new electronic media further a postmodern notion of identity.
 This is a good introduction to why the media we adopt matter on an individual scale.

 A Solid FoundationBijker, W. E. (1995).
 Of bicycles, bakelites, and bulbs: Toward a theory of sociotechnical change.
 Cambridge, MA: The MIT Press.